reflyh2/vue-easy-form/README.md

 ## Features

+- TextInput: Basic text input with customizable styling
 - MaskedInput: Input with customizable mask for formatted text entry
 - NumberInput: Input for numbers with locale-specific formatting
 - DatePicker: Date input with calendar popup for easy date selection
+- DateRangePicker: Date range input with calendar popup for selecting start and end dates
+- TimePicker: Time input with dropdown for easy time selection

 ## Installation